How do ducks float?

 In fact, since many other bird species share several of the same characteristics that help ducks to float, such as a waterproofing gland and hollow bones, these species should theoretically float as well.
 Indeed, researchers studying the effects of oil spills on bird mortality found that approximately 90 percent of birds float for at least two weeks if they die at sea [source: Tomasi].

 Ducks, however, are obviously much better at it.
 It doesn't take much research to know that 100 percent of them manage to float for much longer spans of time.
-To learn more about ducks and flotation, try some of the links below.
+To learn more about ducks and flotation, try some of the links on the next page.

 Related HowStuffWorks Articles